BY TINA CLARK

 The Quechan (pronounced "quitsawn") Reservation was established by executive order in 1884 and the tribal constitution was adopted in 1936.

-New lighted sign at the north end of Main Street in historic downtown Yuma
+Lighted sign at the north end of Main Street in historic downtown Yuma

-Although people have lived in the Yuma area for thousands of years, residents celebrated the 100th anniversary of the city's charter under the laws of the then two-year-old state of Arizona on April 7, 1914.
+In 2014 residents celebrated the 100th anniversary of the city's charter under the laws of the then two-year-old state of Arizona on April 7, 1914.

 Somerton - established in 1898 and incorporated in 1918 - is located in the fertile Yuma Valley in southwestern Yuma County, about 12 miles south of Yuma and 180 miles east of San Diego.
 Equidistant from the borders of California and Mexico, Somerton is also the native region of the Cocopah Tribe.